Senior Mechanical Engineer - Fluidic Systems

 Qualifications

-Benefits
+Benefits / Package

-The company are offering tailored packages for the right engineer, which includes a performance bonus, free lunches, and market leading pension plan.
-They can also offer you career progression and foster an environment that encourages collaboration, learning and self-development.
+• The company are offering tailored packages for the right engineer, which includes a performance bonus, free lunches, and market leading pension plan.

-If you would like to find out more about this opportunity than go ahead and make an application and a member of our team will be in touch to talk through the role further.
+If you would like to find out more about this opportunity then go ahead and make an application and a member of our team will be in touch to talk through the role further.
 This role is being managed by Matt Lowdon who is one of the directors at Newton Colmore.

 Newton Colmore is a specialist recruitment and growth consultancy dedicated to the medical devices and biotechnology sectors.